jundalisay/spblist/content/en/research/bohr/quantum/part-1/section-1.md

 We shall calculate the motions of the particles in the stationary states as the motions of mass-points according to ordinary mechanics including the modifications claimed by Relativity.*

-> *Superphysics note: The main error of Bohr is to use mechanics and Relativity for describing state-change.
-In reality, the forces that lead to quantum effects do not obey mechanics (matter) nor Relativity (electromagnetism) completely since the forces are aether-based.
+{{< n n="The main error of Bohr is to use mechanics and Relativity for describing state-change.
+In reality, the forces that lead to quantum effects do not obey mechanics (matter) nor Relativity (electromagnetism) completely since the forces are aether-based." >}}

 <!-- We shall later in the discussion of the special applications come back to the question of the degree of approximation which may be obtained in this way.  -->